chingu-voyages/v36-toucans-team-01/README.md

 ## 💾 Getting Started

-This run the website use one of the following methods:
+To run the website locally, use one of the following methods:
 * Clone the project and compile it yourself
 * Use this live link - [Dry Clean NYC](https://drycleannyc-clone.netlify.app/)